The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Method

 Similarly, the total derivative of Pulay term $\Phi_{I,J}^{P}$ is split into four terms:

 The first term

 accounts for the response of the density matrix~$P_{\mu,\nu }$.
 The second term

-accounts for the response of the Hamiltonian~$\hat{h}_{ks}(\vec{k})$, while the third and fourth term
+accounts for the response of the Hamiltonian~$\hat{h}_{ks}$, while the third and fourth term

 for the response of the energy weighted density matrix~$W_{\mu,\nu}$ and the overlap matrix~$S_{\mu,\nu}$, respectively.
-Please note that in all four contributions many terms vanish due to the fact that the localized atomic orbitals~$\chi_{\mu}(\vec{r})$ are which implies,~e.g.,
+Please note that in all four contributions many terms vanish due to the fact that we use localized atomic orbitals,

-Similarly, it is important to realize that all partial derivatives that appear in the force constants can be readily computed numerically, since the $\chi_{\mu m}$ are numeric atomic orbitals, which are defined using a splined radial function and spherical harmonics for the angular dependence~\cite{Blum2009}.
+Similarly, it is important to realize that all partial derivatives that appear in the force constants can be readily computed numerically, since the $\chi_{\mu m}$ are numeric atomic orbitals, which are defined using a spline radial function and spherical harmonics for the angular dependence~\cite{Blum2009}.